codemachine8/Unfold-AI/README.md

 <p><strong>Why we are different?</strong></p>

-<p>Unfold AI&#39;s key differentiator lies in its smart tracking of the terminal, offering advanced code analysis, real-time error detection, and insightful suggestions for enhancements&mdash;all right within your editor.</p>
+<p>Unfold AI&#39;s key differentiator lies in its smart tracking of the terminal, offering advanced code analysis, real-time error detection, and insightful suggestions for enhancements&mdash; all right within your editor.</p>

 <p>With Unfold AI&#39;s intuitive terminal assistance, coding becomes a breeze, leading to higher code quality and quicker development.
 Say goodbye to tedious debugging and welcome the seamless experience of Unfold AI, elevating your coding efficiency to new heights.</p>